mischka1981/jarchi-ga-organizeView/README.md

 5. If there is a connection between to boxes, there shouldn't be another box just in the middle between them

 Looking at that sketch above: "make short paths shorter" could be a rule.
+Also left-to-right or right-to-left with regards to directed relationships may be nice to evaluate.

 For recombining two solutions, I implemented 3 random modes:
 1. average all box locations and sizes (this probably just moves stuff to the middle, maybe not a good idea)